Philadelphia Fire Department Oral Board Interview — What Fire Departments Panels Actually Evaluate

 Most candidates prepare for these questions — and still don't get hired.

-Most candidates don't fail the Philadelphia Fire Department oral board because of experience.
+Most candidates don't fail the Fire Department oral board because of experience.
 They fail because of how they communicate under pressure.
 These mistakes happen early — and once they happen candidates don't recover.

 👉 Firefighter Oral Board Red Flags That Eliminate Candidates